goatmanic/quangshengdockpython/README.md

-This is a vibe-coded Python script for operation of the remote dock firmware for Quangsheng handheld radios.
+This is a vibe-coded Python script for operation of the remote dock firmware for Quansheng handheld radios.
 This eliminates the need to boot Windows to use the firmware.
 See: https://github.com/nicsure/QuanshengDock